omise/omise-android/README.md

 account for backward compatibility.

 ### Custom card form

+> **Note:** Custom card form creation has been removed in v6.0.0-alpha.1.
+This section applies only to versions prior to v6.0.0-alpha.

 If you need to build your card form, components inside `CreditCardActivity` can be used on their own.
 For example, the `CreditCardEditText` can be used in XML as demonstrated: